EI caregiving benefits

 Critically ill or injured person

 A critically ill or injured person is someone whose baseline state of health has changed significantly because of illness or injury.
-As a result, their life is at risk and they need the care or support of at least 1 caregiver.
+As a result, their life is at risk as a direct or indirect result of illness or injury and care or support is needed from at least 1 caregiver.
 Their condition must be certified by a medical doctor or nurse practitioner.

 If the person is already living with a chronic medical condition, caregivers aren't eligible for benefits unless the person’s health changes significantly because of a new and acute life-threatening event.